daniel1820815/daniel1820815.github.io/_drafts/cicd-part1.md

 ### GitLab CI/CD pipeline

+{: style="text-align: justify" }

+At the end of the series in part 7 we finally get back to GitLab and do the actual CI/CD pipeline creation.
+I will build the three stages of the CI/CI pipeline.
+There will be two stages for the pre and post validation using pyATS, and the configuration stage using Ansible.
+All job stages will run in the Docker image we created during part three of the blog post series.
+I will also show some tests and variations using the CI/CD pipeline.

 ## Preparation

 {: style="text-align: justify" }

-After explaining all the components of the framework we need a machine to work on.
-For this I will use a virtual machine on ESXi (7.0 Update 3) with a [CentOS 9 Stream](https://www.centos.org/download/){:target="_blank"} installation.
+After explaining all the components of the automated framework we need a machine to work on.
+There is nothing better than a Linux machine and in this case I will use a virtual machine on ESXi (7.0 Update 3) with a [CentOS 9 Stream](https://www.centos.org/download/){:target="_blank"} installation.
 The virtual machine consists 4vCPUs, 16 GB RAM, and 64 GB disk space.
 It is placed on the same virtual network subnet as the Cisco Modeling Labs server.

 ![CentOS VM settings](/images/cicd_vm.png "CentOS VM settings") *Screenshot 1: CentOS 9 VM settings*